 Big data is a hot business topic.
-It turns out to be an equally hot topic for the non profit sector now that we know the vital role analytics can play in addressing public health issues and reaching sustainable development goals.
+It turns out to be an equally hot topic for the non profit sector now that we know the vital role analytics can play in addressing public health (Ebola) issues and reaching sustainable development goals.

 Big players like IBM just announced they will help fight Zika by analyzing social media, transportation and weather data, among other indicators.
 Telecom data takes it further by helping to predict the spread of disease, identifying isolated and fragile communities and prioritizing the actions of aid workers.

 Human mobility contributes significantly to epidemic transmission into new regions.
 However, there are gaps in understanding human mobility due to the limited and often outdated data available from travel records.
 In some countries, these are collected by health officials in the hospitals or in occasional surveys.

 Telecom data, constantly updated and covering a large portion of the population, is rich in terms of mobility insights.
 But there are other benefits:

 - it’s recorded automatically (in the Call Detail Records, or CDRs), so that we avoid data collection and response bias.

 - it contains localization and time information, which is great for understanding human mobility.

 - it contains info on connectivity between people, which helps understanding social networks.